keeday/LanistaBrowser/README.md

 **I have an idea/found a bug!**

 Great!
-The easiest way to contact me would be via Discord.
-You will find me lurking in Lanistas official Discord channel (@keeday)
+You can create an issue post [Here](https://github.com/keeday/LanistaBrowser/issues).
+Optionally, you can find me lurking in Lanista's official Discord channel (@Keeday).

 **How do I use the Theory Crafter?**